-- A rent increase that exceeds the CPI Rent Adjustment; - An owner's failure to give the tenant a written summary of the basis for a rent increase following tenant's request; - An initial rent that is more than the amount allowed; - A rent increase notice was served without a RAP Notice; - A rent increase is greater than 10% in one year or greater than 30 % over a 5-year period; - A second rent increase in a 12-month period; - • A decrease in housing services; - The unit has been cited in an inspection report as containing a serious health, safety, fire, or building code violation; - An owner's failure to reduce the rent after a prior capital improvement period ends; - A failure to serve a rent increase notice in compliance with State law; - A previously granted exemption on the grounds that the prior exemption was granted based on fraud or mistake; or - The rent was raised illegally after the unit was vacated as set forth under OMC Section 8.22.080.
+- A rent increase that exceeds the CPI rent adjustment; - An owner's failure to give the tenant a written summary of the basis for a rent increase following tenant's request; - An initial rent that is more than the amount allowed; - A rent increase notice was served without a RAP Notice; - A rent increase is greater than the lower of 10% or 5% plus the % change in cost of living (set by the State of CA); - A second rent increase in a 12-month period; - A decrease in housing services; - The unit has been cited in an inspection report as containing a serious health, safety, fire, or building code violation; - An owner's failure to reduce the rent after a prior capital improvement period ends; - A failure to serve a rent increase notice in compliance with State law; - A previously granted exemption on the grounds that the prior exemption was granted based on fraud or mistake; - The rent was raised illegally after the unit was vacated as set forth under OMC Section 8.22.080; or - A primary tenant overcharges a subtenant.

-To get a petition form, go to the RAP website or to the Housing Resource Center at 250 Frank H. Ogawa Plaza, 6th Floor, Oakland, CA 94612.
+Petition forms are on the RAP website or in the Housing Resource Center at 250 Frank H. Ogawa Plaza, 6th Floor, Oakland, CA 94612.
 BOTH TENANTS AND PROPERTY OWNERS HAVE THE RIGHT TO FILE PETITIONS